rishabhsaha/aks-secure-baseline/06-gitops.md

    kubectl wait --namespace flux-system --for=condition=available deployment/source-controller --timeout=90s

    # If you have flux installed you can also inspect using the following commands
+   # (The default jumpbox image created with this walkthrough has the flux cli installed.)
    flux check --components source-controller,kustomize-controller flux get sources git flux get kustomizations